ws464/python-3/ReadMe.md

 Assignments are located [here](Assignments.md).

 # Getting Started
-1. Create a shared repository, on Github, with your partner
+1. Create a shared repository, on Github.
 2. Clone this repo into that shared repository
 3. Launch IDE of choice
 4. Open the Python directory